KustoszApp/docs/source/installation/containers.md

 ### `KUSTOSZ_USERNAME`

 Username that you will use to log in to Kustosz in your browser.
 If user doesn't exist, it will be created automatically.
-Password will be set to value of `KUSTOSZ_PASSWORD`, which must also be set.
+Password will be set to value of `KUSTOSZ_PASSWORD` or generated randomly.

-If omitted, default value of `admin` will be assumed, unless `KUSTOSZ_SKIP_PASSWORD_GENERATION` is also set.
+If omitted, default value of `admin` will be assumed.
+Both username and password will be printed in container log, if user was created.

 When running multiple containers through docker-compose or podman pods, this variable should be set **only** in `kustosz_api` container.